 Using the historical relation between increases in GDP and employment, CEA and CBO also estimated the number of jobs generated by the Recovery Act.
-According to CEA model, the Recovery Act increased employment by more than 2.3 million in 2010 alone, and continued to have substantial effects into 2012, as demonstrated in Figure 3-6.
-Cumulating these gains through the end of FY 2013, the Recovery Act is estimated to have generated about 6.4 million job-years.
-These estimates are also within the range of CBO's upper- and lower-range estimates of 1.6 to 8.3 million job-years.
+According to the CEA model, the Recovery Act increased employment by more than 2.3 million in 2010 alone, and continued to have substantial effects into 2012, as demonstrated in Figure 6.
+Cumulating these gains through the end of fiscal year 2013, the Recovery Act is estimated to have generated about 6.4 million job-years.
+These estimates are also within the range of CBO's upper- and lower-range estimates of 1.6 to 8.4 million job-years.

 CEA Estimates of the Recovery Act and Subsequent Fiscal Measures Combined.
-The combined effect of the Recovery Act and the subsequent countercyclical fiscal legislation is substantially larger and longer lasting than the effect of the Recovery Act alone.
-The Recovery Act represents only about half of total fiscal support for the economy from the beginning of 2009 through the fourth quarter of 2012.
-Moreover, as shown in Figures 3-7 and 3-8, the bulk of the effects of the other fiscal measures occurred as
+The combined effect of the Recovery Act and the subsequent countercyclical fiscal legislation is substantially larger and longer lasting than the effect of the Recovery Act alone.16 The Recovery Act represents only about half of total fiscal support for the economy from the beginning of 2009 through the fourth quarter of 2012.
+Moreover, as shown in Figures 7 and 8, the bulk of the effects of the other fiscal measures occurred as the Recovery Act was phasing down.
+These other measures thus served to sustain the recovery as effects of the Recovery Act waned.
+The CEA multiplier model indicates that by themselves these additional measures increased the level of GDP by between 1.0 and 1.5 percent per quarter from mid-2011 through the end of calendar year 2012.
+Altogether, summing up the effects for all quarters through the end of calendar year 2012, the Recovery Act and subsequent fiscal measures raised GDP by an average of more than 2.4 percent of GDP annually-totaling a cumulative amount equal to about 9.5 percent of fourth quarter 2008 GDP.